rpunnorath/test_python/README.md

+This is a work in progress.
+Details of the features currently automated can be found here:

 I used PyTest framework with Selenium WebDriver to automate the eCommerce site.
 Please follow the virtual environment and PyCharm setup details in order to run the tests.